 What makes a good business card?

+How can you make it stand out, and ultimately bring in more business?
 Many things add up to make the perfect business card, but the main points are listed below:

 In order to be able to use your business cards effectively, they must in themselves be effective on a number of standpoints.
 For instance, the look of the business card must be something that catches people’s eyes and grasps at their attention immediately.